alondraorn/DH150-UX/README.md

 [heuristic-2](https://github.com/priyanapatel57/DH150-UX/blob/master/heuristic%206.png)

 #### Southwest
 The app uses familiar and conversational language, such as "Our spring sale is on.
-Wanna get away?"
+Wanna get away?" <br />
-Severity rating: 1
+Severity rating: 1 <br />
 Why: Southwest speaks the user's language, using consistent and familiar terminology.

 ### **3: User control and freedom**